kwonus/Quelle/Quelle-AVX.md

 **NOT SUPPORTED:**  < #5 < Acts

-It should be noted that any historic id references are expanded prior to applying the new tags for macros.
-As mentioned in the previous section, we call this macro-determinism.
-Therefore, even if an id is removed from the command history with the *@delete* command, any macros that it was referenced within, continue to behave identically post-deletion.
+It should be noted that any historic tag references are expanded prior to applying the new tags for macros.
+As mentioned in the previous section, this provides determinism.
+Therefore, even if a tag is removed from the command history with the *@delete* command, any macros that it was referenced within, continue to behave identically post-deletion.